sirnewton01/acme-twitter/README.md

 There is another Tuser command that will bring up details about a particular user with further commands to see their timeline, follow, etc. though this is TBD.

+To make a tweet use the Tweet command with your update as the first parameter (eg. ```Tweet 'Hello, World'```).

 # Setup

 Setup involves installing Go 1.13 or greater and running ```go install github.com/sirnewton01/acme-twitter```.
 Place the acme-twitter binary somewhere on your PATH where acme can run it.
-In that same location you can create symbolic links for Ttl, Trt, Trepl, Tfav, Tuser pointing to the same acme-twitter executable.
+In that same location you can create symbolic links for Ttl, Trt, Trepl, Tfav, Tuser and Tweet pointing to the same acme-twitter executable.
 The acme-twitter command observes the name that it was invoked to decide which function to run.

 # Authentication